astroprofsmith/intromodern.github.io/_sources/intro.md

 the reader will see that it works a little differently when time is incorporated as a fourth dimension.

+**Acknowledgements:**

+I would like to thank colleagues A. Titus and J. Heafner for reading early drafts and giving feedback.
+Thanks to my students in the Fall 2023 semester for their careful reading: they spotted typos and let me know which sections were not as clear as they could be.
+Thank you most of all to Kembra Howdeshell, who put up with my disappearing into the computer to add just another section before dinner.

 ```{tableofcontents}
 ```